New pension rules

 After your retirement, part of your pension capital will be invested in safe investments such as government bonds.
 Those investments provide protection against fluctuating interest rates.

-At this moment it is unclear what interest rate will be used for purchasing a pension from your personal pension capital.
+The interest rate that will be used for purchasing a pension from your personal pension capital is, as things stand now, a yield curve prescribed by DNB.
 In the new law, this is referred to as the ‘projected return’: the risk-free interest rate with a margin added or deducted.

 If the projected return is higher than the risk-free interest rate, your pension benefits will initially be quite high, but the risk will also be greater that the results will go down.
 Additionally, if the investments start yielding less, your pension benefits will need to be reduced by more.